And doing both well usually wins the day.

 This is one of those arguable insights, where both sides win.
 Dell is a great example of emphasis upon fast, creating a customized computer in 48 hours or less, bringing in assemblies and components just-in-time to make the assembly line.
 However, if Dell quality were poor and returns high, the company surely would not have survived on speed of response alone.
 If someone were to ask, “What is the secret sauce, Michael Dell?”
 Dell’s response would be something like “Quality custom computers more quickly than the competition.”
 And in this company example, both quality and speed are the critical factors in competitive advantage.

-[Email readers, continue here…] So, in planning for your niche to defend, one of the first decisions is between quality and speed.
-We will soon examine the entire gamut of pricing structures in future weeks, but let’s start with this one.
+So in planning for your niche to defend, one of the first decisions is between quality and speed.
+We will soon examine the entire gamut of pricing structures, but start with this one.
 It is fair to repeat that quality and speed together are the winners in this contest, not one alone.